John's

 in the WAMD.

-Another member of the "Chez Wafra"
+Another member of the "Chez Wafra" lunch crowd before it was closed.

 Mark moved on to Bali Papa as well.